 P.S: – Just to let you know, Budapest is also, called the City of Baths owing to the sheer number of Spas it has on account of these baths.

-3) Mysterious Caves
+3) Mysterious Caves in Budapest

 Thank goodness for the thermal springs – for they are the reason why Budapest has a lot of caves under it for us,tourists, to do some caving.
 Two of these caves – Palvolgyi and Szemlohegyi are open to tourists for caving.
 The first one is not for kids and is quite an adventure – with its beautiful cave formations and low crevices and passages to go through.
 The mere thought of going through these caves make me feel like Indiana Jones.
 One would of course, need guides to take you through the caves, but am sure caving in Budapest would be a thrilling experience by itself.